The Medieval Parish Churches of Norwich – city, community and architecture …

 - Why did they make certain aesthetic choices?

 - Who cared for and continues to care for these buildings?

 A Steering Committee has been co-ordinated to provide advice and guidance to the Project Team and to challenge the questions, methodology and activities involved in the research.
 The Committee meets twice a year to receive a report of progress and discuss the next stage of work.
 Collectively, the Steering Committee provides a wealth of experience and expertise in the study of medieval Norwich, and art, architecture and archaeology more broadly.
-The Steering Committee members are: John Alban, Richard Darrah, Peter Doll, Richard Halsey, David King, Rob Liddiard, Tim Pestell, and Carole Rawcliffe.
+The Steering Committee members are: John Alban, Richard Darrah (died 2017), Peter Doll, Richard Halsey, David King, Rob Liddiard, Tim Pestell, and Carole Rawcliffe.